Morenada: Theories about the origin of the dance

-Dance whose origin dates back to the colonial era and is inspired by the slave trade, from the transfer of black people brought by the Spanish conquerors to work as workers in the silver mines in the Viceroyalty of Peru, recently initiated by the Aymara dressed up as black people and representing characters like the caporal and the black troop.
+Dance whose origin dates back to the colonial era and is inspired by the slave trade, from the transfer of black people brought by the Spanish conquerors to work as workers in the Bolivian silver mines, recently initiated by the Aymara dressed up as black people and representing characters like the caporal and the black troop.
 The "morenos" dance evokes the days of the colony.
-He was born precisely in the brotherhoods of slaves from Africa who mocked the dances of the white lords.
+This dance born precisely in the brotherhoods of slaves from Africa who mocked the dances of the white majority of settlers, inclusive of those involved in the mining industry and related sectors.

 Then, the dance of the "morenos", changes its name in a historical process of acceptance of it, towards all social classes in Oruro, Bolivia.
-Such is the case of the "Comparsa de Morenos de los Veleros" born in 1913 and "Comparsa de los Morenos" of 1924 founded by Aymara migrant families and that come from the ancient dancers of the "comparsa de morenos" of the mid-century XIX, finally adopts the name of Morenada in 1950 and 1954, respectively.
+Such is the case of the "Comparsa de Morenos de los Veleros" born in 1913 and "Comparsa de los Morenos" of 1924 founded by Aymara migrant families and that come from the ancient dancers of the "comparsa de morenos" of the mid-century XIX, finally adopted the name of Morenada in 1950 and 1954, respectively.